validator-labs/validator-plugin-aws/README.md

-# valid8or-plugin-aws
+# validator-plugin-aws
-The AWS [valid8or](https://github.com/spectrocloud-labs/valid8or) plugin ensures that your AWS environment matches a user-configurable expected state.
+The AWS [validator](https://github.com/spectrocloud-labs/validator) plugin ensures that your AWS environment matches a user-configurable expected state.

 ## Description
-The AWS valid8or plugin reconciles `AwsValidator` custom resources to perform the following validations against your AWS environment:
+The AWS validator plugin reconciles `AwsValidator` custom resources to perform the following validations against your AWS environment:

 1. Compare the IAM permissions associated with an IAM user / group / role / policy against an expected permission set
 2. Compare the usage for a particular service quota against the active quota